The GOP Wants to Auto-Enroll Your Child in a Trump Account for Savings

 The savings then grow tax-deferred (more on that below) until the child reaches 18.
 At that point, there could be tens of thousands of invested dollars for your child’s use.

-Sen. Ted Cruz (R-Texas), who proposed the savings account initiative, told Semafor, “There are many Americans who don’t own stocks or bonds, are not invested in the market, and may not feel particularly invested in the American free enterprise system.
-[Trump accounts] will give everyone a stake.”
+Sen. Ted Cruz (R-Texas), who proposed the savings account initiative, told Semafor, “There are many Americans who don’t own stocks or bonds, are not invested in the market and may not feel particularly invested in the American free enterprise system.
+[Trump Accounts] will give everyone a stake.”

 If the savings account idea sounds familiar, that’s because it is.
-Democrats have proposed so-called "baby bonds" in the past, which would also offer $1,000 seed money to eligible children, but failed to gain bipartisan support.
+Democrats have proposed "baby bonds" in the past, which would also offer $1,000 seed money to eligible children, but failed to gain bipartisan support.

-How is a "Trump savings account" any different?
-And should you open one now that this tax provision is law?
+How is a Trump savings account any different?
+Should you open one now that this tax provision is law?

 Read on.